 We had a family dinner last week.
 I’ve been spending more time with my sister lately and I am enjoying this time with her.
 We decorated sugar skulls for the Mexican Day of the Dead.
 The holiday begins on November 1st, which is Henry’s birthday, and we are big Halloween fans around here, so we did our Dia de los Muertos early this year.
 (More on this later, I promise).

 Life these days is transitioning from the mad rush of summer to the slower pace of fall.
 Rick’s big-game hunting will mark the last of the harvest here, and that is coming in the next few weeks.
 In the mean time, we are quieting down.
 The canning pot is back in it’s spot in the basement.
-Henry is focusing more on indoor play and learning.
+H is focusing more on indoor play and learning.
 It’s funny how we naturally move in these rhythms.
 From outside in the sun and mud to inside quiet games at the table.